An enlarged heart isn’t a disease in itself. Rather, it usually signals a different, underlying problem with the heart.

 Treatment depends on cause

-“It’s critical to determine the underlying cause of the enlarged heart so we can treat it appropriately,” Mercado said.
+“It’s critical to determine the underlying cause of the enlarged heart so we can treat it appropriately,” Wyskoarko said.
 “If it’s coronary artery disease, then we can treat those patients very successfully through open-heart bypass surgery or coronary-artery stenting.”

 If a patient has an enlarged heart due to elevated blood pressure, the patient can be successfully treated with medications and lifestyle modifications.